Recipies from MuseCon Parties

 2 largish to 4 mediumish sweet potatoes (~2-2.25 lb, or 3 cups after blending)

-2 sticks Earth Balance soy spread (or other margarine or butter of your choice), softened to room temperature
+2 sticks Earth Balance soy spread (or other margarine or butter of your choice),

 1.5 cups brown sugar, firmly packed